 Or get away from the crowds by driving all the way to the east end and snorkeling at Haulover or Hansen Bay.Other water activities: There are many options for spending time on the water, from snorkel and sunset sails, to kayaking and paddleboarding, jetskiing and kiteboarding, or sailing or chartering a boat of your own and island-hopping the surrounding islands.
 (Note: You must clear customs when crossing between the USVI and BVI.).
 I spend a lot of time under the water scuba diving.
 There are half a dozen dive operators on St Thomas and countless sites to explore.
 If you've never been scuba diving before, you can do a discover scuba dive or take a dive course to get certified.
 (To save time, you might want to take the online portion of the course in advance and then do your dives while visiting.)

 Flora and fauna: In addition to the marine life, you'll probably see iguanas and mongoose (mongooses? mongoose dem?) and many birds.
 Plants include palms, cactus and other thorny plants, mangos and other tropical fruit trees, and bright flowering plants like flamboyants, ginger thomas, hibiscus, and bougainvillea.
-For a high concentration of animals and plants, check out Coral World Ocean Park, Phantasea Tropical Botanical Garden, the Magens Bay Arboretum, and/or the National Park on St John.
+For a high concentration of animals and plants, check out Coral World Ocean Park, Phantasea Tropical Botanical Garden, Magens Bay, and/or the National Park on St John.

 History: The history of the Virgin Islands was shaped by European colonialism and the enslavement of Africans.
 After being settled by native peoples, the islands were "discovered" by Columbus in 1493, and then settled by the English, Dutch, French, Danish, other Europeans, and Africans (as enslaved people, not colonizers) from the 1600s onwards.
 The U.S. purchased the islands from Denmark in 1917.
 Charlotte Amalie, USVI's capital, is home to Fort Christian, Blackbeard's Castle and The Three Queens, Emancipation Garden, the Historical Trust Museum, and many other historic buildings and landmarks.
 Just offshore, you may appreciate Hassel Island.
 St John and St Croix also have many historic sites, including forts, sugar mills, and plantations.